 Autumn colour at Winkworth Arboretum

 When autumn arrives, Winkworth bursts into colour, its yellows, oranges and reds painting a breathtaking picture across the landscape.
-Learn more about Wilfrid Fox's visionary collection, and find out the best time to see the plants at the peak of their autumnal finery.
+Learn more about Wilfrid Fox's visionary collection, and find out about the best time to see the plants at the peak of their autumnal finery.

 Liquidambar, or sweet-gum, conjures up a fascinating palette of crimsons, yellows and purples in the autumn season.
 Find them in the Bowl and Badger's Bowl.